cozygene/refactor/README.md

 ##### Selecting t (the number of sites to use for computing ReFACTor's components)

-The estimate_t.py script (under the 'python' folder) provides a qualitative tool for assesing the number of features in the data that are highly informative in terms of the main structure of the data.
-The script first follows the ReFACTor algorithm in order to find the distance of each site from its low-rank approximation.
+The estimate_t.py script (under the 'python' folder) provides a qualitative tool for assesing the number of features in the data that are highly informative in terms of the main structure in the data.
+The script first follows the ReFACTor algorithm in order to find the distance of each site from its k-rank approximation.
 Then, the sites are sorted by their distance, and a score for site i in the sorted list is defined to be the difference between the distance of the i-th site and the distance of the (i-1)-th site.
 Finally, the scores of the first several thousands of sites are plotted (using moving average for smoothing the signal), thus providing a qualitative way to get the number of highly informative sites.

 Execution:
 ```
 python estimate_t.py --datafile <datafile> --k <k>
 ```
-The number of sites to plot can be changed:
+The number of sites in the plot can be changed:
 ```
 python estimate_t.py --datafile <datafile> --k <k> --numsites <num_sites>
 ```